debamitro/make-analyze/README.md

 # Make-analyze

 A GNU make fork with added features for statically analyzing Makefile-based projects.
+This is based on GNU make 4.2.92 and has all of the functionality provided by it.
+This is why the executable's name has not been changed.

 ## How to build from source

 ### From a tarball

-You can find the latest tarball in this repository at releases/make-4.2.92.tar.gz.
+You can find the latest tarball in this repository at releases/make-analyze-4.2.92.tar.gz.
 Once you unpack it you should be able to follow the usual steps of

 ```bash